 Mobile detailing business

 A mobile detailing setup requires a heavy-duty vehicle, such as a van, SUV, or trailer.
 Be sure it’s reliable, presentable, and has plenty of space for supplies and equipment.
-Jensen stresses vehicle reliability as the key to success.
+Notto stresses vehicle reliability as the key to success.

 Are you wondering where the water comes from to wash all these vehicles?